Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `batch_updates_topic`

 Topic used by Kafka.
-Defaults to `sumo-state-updates`.
+The default is `sumo-state-updates`.

 #### `brokers`

 Address of the [Kafka brokers].
-Defaults to `localhost:9092`.
+The default is `localhost:9092`.

 ### `api`